Founding Principles

 Use compounds the system.

 An artificial intelligence system architected to this discipline grows more valuable the longer it operates.
 The use of the system deepens the knowledge it works within; the decisions of the named expert accumulate as precedent; the system, properly architected, compounds rather than depreciates.
-We hold that this property — value compounding under operation — is the discipline's most distinctive promise, and the clearest mark of an AI system that participates in a profession rather than merely performing a task.
+Value compounding under operation is the discipline's distinctive property, and the clearest mark of a system that participates in a profession rather than merely performing a task.